signalshore/signalshore.github.io/content/pages/about.md

 # About
 I am Sohom.

 Professionally, I work with computers.
 I throw around the term "DevOps" and "Software Engineer" rather casually in my CV.
 Strictly speaking, I aim to be a **generalist**.
-I like networks, sistributed-systems and systems in general.
+I like networks, distributed-systems and systems in general.
 The words are vague for a reason.
 I do not want to be specific.
 Being vague gives me a lot of space to explore.

 Personally, I enjoy learning things for the sake of learning things.
 I am a bit skewed towards STEM fields with an even bigger skew towards Computers.